 Up to $2,500 total in interest on federal and private student loans may be deducted on the borrower’s federal income tax return each year.
 The deduction occurs as an above-the-line exclusion from income and so may be claimed even if the borrower doesn’t itemize deductions.
 This reduces the cost of the loan, the equivalent of a small reduction in the interest rate.

-Loan disbursement and default fees are effectively a form of up-front interest.
+Loan disbursement fees (also known as origination fees) are effectively a form of up-front interest.
 Assuming a 10-year repayment term, a 4% fee is the equivalent of an increase in the interest rate of about seven-eighths to one percentage point.
 Assuming a 30-year repayment term, a 4% fee is the equivalent of an increase in the interest rate of about one-third to half a percentage point.
 The relative impact of a fee is greater with a shorter repayment term or if the borrower prepays the loan, since the fee will be amortized over less time.
 This is why borrowers who plan to pay off a loan early may wish to avoid up-front fees, if possible.